What is food allergy?

 - Avoid fried foods, as the same oil may be used to fry several different foods.

 Another strategy for dining out with food allergies is to give your server or the manager a food allergy card.
-A food allergy card contains information about the specific items your child is allergic to, along with additional information, such as a reminder to make sure all utensils and equipment used to prepare your meal is thoroughly cleaned prior to use.
+A food allergy card contains information about the specific items you are allergic to, along with additional information, such as a reminder to make sure all utensils and equipment used to prepare your meal is thoroughly cleaned prior to use.
 You can easily print these cards yourself using a computer and printer.
-If your child is eating out with friends and you are not going to be present, give your child a food allergy card (or make sure the adult in charge has one) to give to the server.

 Click here to view the